-After rapper Young Jeezy confirmed long-standing rumors that he was dating Mai on Instagram, Brenda Song became a trending topic with over 20k tweets.
+After rapper Young Jeezy confirmed long-standing rumors that he was dating Mai on Instagram (as of April 2020 the couple is now enagged), Brenda Song became a trending topic with over 20k tweets.
 Why?
 Because Jeannie Mai has a history of fetishizing black men and was formerly married to a white, racist Trump supporter.
 And Jeannie Mae has said that the one celebrity she hates to be commonly mistaken for is Brenda Song.
 So, after Jeezy confirmed he was dating Mai, a disgruntled fan called out Mai's history of racist comments by posting, "Here's Brenda Song's racist ass saying she only f**ks Black men but married white.
 I wish her and Young Jeezy all the best."

 The commenter attached a clip of Mai declaring her love of black men on The Real, with the bizarrely tone deaf caveat: "For me, dark meat on the side, white keeps me mean and lean.
 You know, that's why I married a white man."

 The Hosts Talk Race and Romance youtu.be

 While she attempted to smooth over her comment later, she only piled on more cringe-worthy statements: "I like a good brother, I do!
 I think they're cute!"
 She acknowledged the comment sounded "horrible," but after hearing her attempt to back-pedal, her co-host advised her she was only making it "sound worse, don't explain it!"